georgia-cms/georgia/README.md

 Then run the generator to mount routes, run migrations & setup initial instances.

     rails generate georgia:install

+We built Georgia to help you quickly develop an application with a CMS (Content Management System).
+However, we don't want to be in your way when you need to customize it.

+    rails generate georgia:views

 Start your server (`rails server`) and go to [http://localhost:3000/admin](http://localhost:3000/admin) to get started.